 24 How is the 'Human Development Index' measured?
 Explain key areas of human development.
 Measures of Human Development Index: Human development index (HDI) ranks the countries based on their performance in the key areas of health, education and access to resources.
 These ranking are based on a score between 0 to 1.
 The closer score is to one the greater is the level of human development.
 2 Key Areas:- (i) Health: The indicator chosen to assess health is the life expectancy at birth. (ii) Access to knowledge: The adult literacy rate and the gross enrollment ratio represent access to knowledge. (iii) Access to resources: It is measured in terms of purchasing power (US \$). (iv) Any other relevant point.
-3x1=1 (Any three points to be explained.)
-Pg 17 TB I 2+3=5 25 (a) Name the canal connecting the Atlantic Ocean and the Pacific Ocean.
+Pg 17 2+3=5 (Any three points to be explained.) $3x1=1$ TB I 25 (a) Name the canal connecting the Atlantic Ocean and the Pacific Ocean.
 Explain its main features.
 Panama canal connects the Atlantic Ocean and the Pacific Ocean.
 Features of Panama Canal are:- (i) It has been constructed across the Panama Isthmus between Panama city and Colon by the US government. (ii) It is about 72 kms long. (iii) It has a six lock system. (iv) It shorten the distance between Newyork and San Francisco. (v) The distance between western Europe and the West coast of U.S.A; and north -Eastern and Central U.S.A and East and South east

-Asia is shortened.
-D., (vi) It is vital to the economies of Latin America Pg 63,64 1+4=5 (vii) Any other relevant point.
-4x1=4 TB 1 (Any four points to be explained.)
-OR (b) Explain the main features of the Rhine Waterways.
-Features of the Rhine Waterways: (i) It flows through Germany and Netherland. (ii) It is navigable from Rotterdam in the Netherland to Bassel in Switzerland. (iii) The Ruhr river joins the Rhine from the Eas t. (iv) This waterways is the world's most heavily used. (v) Each year more than 20,000 ocean going ships and 2,00,000 inland vessels exchange their cargo. (vi) It connects the industrial areas of Switzerland, Germany, France, Belgium and the Netherlands with the North Atlantic sea route. (vii) Any other relevant point.
+Asia is shortened. - (vi) It is vital to the economies of Latin America.
+Pg 63,64 TB 1 1+4=5 (vii) ' (Any four points to be explained.)
+OR (b) I Explain the main features of the Rhine Vaterways.
+Feat tures of the Rhine Waterways: (i) It flows through Germany and Netherland. (ii) It is navigable from Rotterdam in the Netherland to Bassel in Switzerland. (iii) The Ruhr river joins the Rhine from the East. (iv) This waterways is the world's most heavily used. (v) Each year more than 20,000 ocean going ships and 2,00,000 inland vessels exchange their cargo. (vi) It connects the industrial areas of Switzerland, Germany, France, Belgium and the Netherlands with the North Atlantic sea route. (vii) Any other relevant point.
 Pg 65 TB I 5x1=5 (Any five points to be explained.
-1D1 26 (a) Analyse the main features of Plantation Agriculture in the world.
-Main features of Plantation Agriculture in the world are:- (i) It was Introduced by Europeans in colonies situated in the tropics. (ii) Important Crops are Tea, coffee, cocoa, rubber, cotton, oil palm, sugarcane, bananas and pineapples.
-8 (iii) Large estates or plantations. (iv) Large capital investment. (v) Managerial and technical support
+161 26 Analyse the main features of Plantation agriculture in the world. in features of Plantation Agriculture in the ld are:- (i) It was Introduced by Europeans in colonies situated in the tropics. (ii) Important Crops are Tea, coffee, cocoa, rubber, cotton, oil palm, sugarcane, bananas and pineapples. (iii) Large estates or plantations. (iv) Large capital investment. (v) Managerial and technical support